 What is GMAW welding?

-Key components of GMAW welding systems
+Key equipment of GMAW welding systems

 A GMAW welding system consists of several components that create an arc: